Saturday, August 17, 2024

 Teddy, one of seven Asian black bears at the center.

 Islamabad Zoo's legacy ultimately came to an end in 2020 when the High Court ordered the zoo to be closed, following both local and international protests against the treatment of its animals.
 As a result, many animals, including Kaavan, were relocated to sanctuaries outside of Pakistan.
 That same year, the court ordered the zoo's grounds to be allocated to the Islamabad Wildlife Management Board (IWMB), a government organization in charge of conserving the wildlife of Margalla Hills National Park.
 In response to everyday reports of injured and trafficked wildlife, IWMB slowly began to use the former zoo's grounds as a rehabilitation center for rescued animals, in partnership with local animal rights groups and a non-profit conservation organization, Second Chance Wildlife.
 The center, known as Margalla Wildlife Rescue Center, had rescued more than 380 animals since 2020.
 These included Asian black bears, Indian pangolins, rhesus macaques, several species of birds, and a three-month-old Bengal tiger.
 In addition to receiving reports of injured animals, the center also conducts raids to rescue animals when hearing about criminal activities.
 Some of the animals were saved from poachers, while others, such as the bears, were used for entertainment purposes like "dancing" and fighting.
-One of the former residents at the center was a named Baboo, who was found in a critical condition.
+One of the former residents at the center was a tiger named Baboo, who was found in a critical condition.
 According to IWMB ranger Anees Hussein, he had several bone fractures and been suffering malnutrition following early separation from his mother.
 Over the 14 months after Baboo's rescue, a small team of the center's staff and volunteers nursed him back to health.
 Yet as he grew, it became clear that the center could not provide Baboo with more space and company of other tigers.
 On February 14, after a long fundraising and administrative procedure, Baboo was successfully relocated to South Africa's Isindile Big Cat and Predator Sanctuary.

 Center staff and volunteers bidding farewell to Baboo at Islamabad International Airport's cargo wing.